abhirambirakati/Advanced-disk-scheduling-simulator./README.md

 Advanced Disk Scheduling Simulator is an interactive Python application designed to simulate and analyze various disk scheduling algorithms used in operating systems.
-The simulator allows users to input custom disk access sequences and visualize how algorithms like FCFS, SSTF, SCAN, C-SCAN, LOOK, and C-LOOK handle these requests
+The simulator allows users to input custom disk access sequences and visualize how algorithms like FCFS, SSTF, SCAN, C-SCAN, LOOK, and C-LOOK handle these requests.

 With a modern GUI built using Tkinter, users can easily set parameters such as initial head position and maximum track number, and view real-time disk head movement using Matplotlib plots.
 The simulator also computes key performance metrics like total seek time, average seek time, and system throughput, and logs each run into a CSV file for further analysis.